"The employee believed their safety could not be guaranteed."

 Using they as a singular pronoun has become acceptable in some cases, especially as a gender-neutral pronoun.

-The 2017 edition of The AP Stylebook — the style guide used most widely in business — stated:
+In 2017, The AP Stylebook — the style guide used most widely in business — changed its recommendations on this and stated:

 For example, to avoid the specificity of an individual’s gender, this use of their is acceptable: “The employee believed their position was in jeopardy.”